sidewak

 Studying French Language at Cal

 Learning another language provides us with new tools for creating and interpreting meaning.
-With these tools we can better understand not only other cultures but also our own.
+With these tools, we can better understand not only other cultures, but also our own.
 On a more personal level, learning another language provides an additional means of self-expression and, ultimately, of self-understanding.

-Studying French at Berkeley is particularly challenging and rewarding.
-Our goals in the French Language Program include facilitating students’ ability to communicate effectively in both spoken and written French and teaching students to read French texts critically and with aesthetic appreciation.
 In the course of learning French, students are taught how to reflect on the meaning of linguistic and cultural similarities and differences, and they acquire new insights into the complexities of human communication and human culture.

 In addition to a review of all skills (speaking, listening, reading, writing, and culture), Berkeley’s language program is unique in placing early emphasis on issues of rhetoric, organization, and style in students’ spoken and written communication.
 Many of our second-year students have excelled in English reading and composition courses as a result of the training they received in Berkeley’s French Department.
 Thus many of the communicative skills our students acquire in French transfer directly into other courses, helping them to succeed in those areas.